-- 1. Frozen food warehouses used solely for storage of Class I and II commodities where protected by an approved automatic sprinkler system. - Where areas of buildings are equipped with early suppression fast-response (ESFR) sprinklers, automatic smoke and heat vents shall not be required within these areas. - [F] 910.2 Where required.
-Smoke and heat vents shall be installed in the roofs of one-story buildings or portions thereof occupied for the uses set forth in Sections 910.2.1 and 910.2.2. - [F] 910.2.1 Group F-1 or S-1.
-Buildings and portions thereof used as a Group F-1 or S-1 occupancy having more than 50,000 square feet (4645 m) in undivided area.
+- 1. Frozen food warehouses used solely for storage of Class I and II commodities where protected by an approved automatic sprinkler system. - 2.
+Where areas of buildings are equipped with early suppression fast-response (ESFR) sprinklers, automatic smoke and heat vents shall not be required within these areas.

+[F] 910.2 Where required.
+Smoke and heat vents shall be installed in the roofs of buildings or portions thereof occupied for the uses set forth in Sections 910.2.1 and 910.2.2.